-Methods of film financing, production and distribution are moving away from old models and this course prepares you for an industry that expects you to be self reliant and self-employed.
+As film financing, production and distribution move away from old models our course prepares you for an industry that expects you to be self reliant and self-employed.

-You will be taught by practising filmmakers with a lot of independent film production experience between them.
-As a consequence of relationships between staff and the industry the standard of visiting practising filmmakers is very high.
-The Northern Film School is also a member of CILECT, an organisation of only the best film schools worldwide.
+You will be taught by practising filmmakers with experience across documentary and fiction, from cinematography to editing, some of whom can boast BAFTA and Oscar nominations.
+As a consequence of relationships between staff and the industry, you will have the opportunity to learn from visiting filmmakers during guest lectures and workshops.
+The Northern Film School is also a member of The International Association of Film and Television Schools (CILECT), an organisation of only the best film schools worldwide.

-The Northern Film School, at Leeds Beckett University is based at the Electric Press in Leeds city centre.
-You will have access to an impressive range of facilities.
-These include both 16mm and digital production equipment; two production studios, professional level edit suites, production offices, screening facilities, a props store and film and script archive.
+At the Electric Press in Leeds city centre where the School is based, you will have access to an impressive range of facilities.
+These include both 16mm and digital production equipment, two production studios, edit suites, screening facilities, a props store and film and script archive.